S3L-official/CT_Prover/README.md

     cd phasar
     ./bootstrap.sh
     ```
-  - Build the smack as follows:
+  - Build the smack from source as follows:

     ```
     cd smack/build